 Develop your transferrable, communication, and mathematical skills, including statistics

-This course aims to provide you with key scientific and engineering knowledge that is fundamental in the growing UK Biotechnology industry.
-The course aims to enable you to develop an understanding of recent scientific and technological developments, to use this knowledge in industrial applications, as well as a practical skill set for further research and learning, such as PhD studies.
-Your teaching will be made up of practical classes, as well as lectures, seminars and tutorials.
-You will also have a research project, where you will explore an area of biosciences and develop your research skills.
+MSc Biosciences for Industry at Aston aims to enable you to develop an understanding of recent scientific and technological developments, to use this knowledge in industrial applications, as well as a practical skill set for further research and learning, such as PhD studies.

 - Laboratory Competency Training